Neo802/Art-Classification/README.md

 ```bash
 python mainAppUniversal.py
 ```
-The application will boot up in your terminal and automatically open in your default web browser.
+The server binds onto your network interfaces at http://127.0.0.1:7860.
+If your platform does not auto-execute your default application view window, navigate manually to http://localhost:7860.

 ### 🧠 Architecture Deep-Dive
 #### The Custom Deep Head